 The essays are an important part of the evaluation process because they help to determine factors and experiences that may make you eligible for scholarships with specific criteria from the donor(s) who provide the funds.

 *Your application to Illinois is also your application for all campus wide merit-based scholarships.

 You may receive scholarships offers at the time of the admission notification in February.

-However, College of Engineering scholarship notifications will be sent via email in the last week of February/first week of March.
+However, College of Engineering scholarship notifications will be sent via email in the last week of March/first week of April.

 Please note that whenever possible, units strive to combine offers and send one letter with your Notification of Admission.
 That said, there are many notifications that we are only able to send after you receive your Notification of Admission.

 Please check for important email notifications in late March or early April for scholarship information from the College of Engineering and departments.